-• ESG investing leads to lower cost of capital and higher returns.
-For example, green bond issuers outperform non-green

-• The financial impacts of climate change risk include revenues, expenditures, assets and liabilities, capital and financing.

-• Investor preference drives the growth of ESG data, but lack of comparability of ESG data across firms or years limits the use of ESG information in investors' investment decisions.
-Some sustainability reports are used more as a communication
+- ESG investing leads to lower cost of capital and higher returns.
+For example, green bond issuers outperform non-green bond issuers. - The financial impacts of climate change risk include revenues, expenditures, assets and liabilities, capital and financing. - Investor preference drives the growth of ESG data, but lack of comparability of ESG data across firms or years limits the use of ESG information in investors' investment decisions.
+Some sustainability reports are used more as a communication tool than a reporting tool.

-- Databases with reliable and standardized ESG data should facilitate cross-sector and individual company comparison by institutional and retail investors - ESG factors should be incorporated into credit ratings by credit rating agencies such as S&P Global if they materially impact creditworthiness through cashflows, debt levels and enterprise profitability. - Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") developed a set of recommendations around 1) governance, and jurisdictions.
-The recommendations could promote more informed investment, credit, and insurance underwriting decisions. - Given investor's increasing interest in ESG, companies have to be prepared to respond to questions such as the impact of ESG on the current and disclosures to help investors make informed decisions.
+- Databases with reliable and standardized ESG data should facilitate cross-sector and individual company comparison by institutional and retail investors and as such foster trust, resulting in much-needed capital being funneled to the projects that matter most for investors from an E, S, and G perspective. - ESG factors should be incorporated into credit ratings by credit rating agencies such as S&P Global if they materially impact creditworthiness through cashflows, debt levels and enterprise profitability. - Financial Stability Board's Task Force on Climate-related Financial Disclosures ("TCFD") developed a set of recommendations around 1) governance, 2) strategy, 3) risk management, 4) metrics and targets on climate-related financial disclosures that are applicable to organizations across sectors and jurisdictions.
+The recommendations could promote more informed investment, credit, and insurance underwriting decisions. - Given investor's increasing interest in ESG, companies have to be prepared to respond to questions such as the impact of ESG on the current and future industry drivers, the individual company's ESG risks but also revenue-generating opportunities, and quality of a company's ESG report and disclosures to help investors make informed decisions.